How Do I Schedule a COVID-19 Vaccine Appointment?

 Those under the age of 18 who are coming to a Cleveland Clinic vaccination site must be accompanied by a parent or guardian or provide written consent from their parent or guardian in order to receive the vaccine.

-Adults 18 and older who need assistance can bring only one caregiver with them to their vaccination appointment.
+Adults 18 and older who need assistance can bring a caregiver with them to their vaccination appointment.
 Keep in mind, everyone attending the appointment must wear a mask.

 Why should my child get the COVID-19 vaccine?

-Vaccination is one of the most important ways to slow the spread of the virus.
+Vaccination is one of the most important ways to slow the spread of the virus and protect you from severe illness and death.
 We encourage everyone to get vaccinated when they are eligible.

 Children have generally had milder cases of COVID-19, and most don’t have serious symptoms.
 However, some children have become severely ill from acute COVID-19 or from post-COVID-19 multisystem inflammatory syndrome in children (MIS-C).
 It's important to note that children can transmit the virus, so it’s important to protect them — and those around them — by getting them vaccinated.
 Plus, vaccinating children will help all of us reach herd immunity and get the pandemic under control.